nlohmann/json/doc/mkdocs/docs/api/basic_json/find.md

 ## Return value

-Iterator to an element with key equivalent to `key`.
-If no such element is found or the JSON value is not an object, past-the-end (see `end()`) iterator is returned.
+Iterator to an element with a key equivalent to `key`.
+If no such element is found or the JSON value is not an object, a past-the-end iterator (see `end()`) is returned.

 ## Exception safety